MetaProvide/talked-client/README.md

 The http / https should be included in the url, for example: https://talked.example.com

 You can also connect to the Talked server over a unix socket.
-To specify the path to a unix socket prefix the path with unix: or unix://.
+To specify the path to a unix socket prefix the path with `unix:` for example: `unix:/tmp/talked.sock`.

+Please note that abstract sockets aren't supported.

 ## Usage